Persiaran KLCC MRT station

 Persiaran KLCC MRT station (Working name: KLCC East) is a mass rapid transit (MRT) station in the KLCC subdistrict in Kuala Lumpur, Malaysia.
-It is one of the stations under the MRT Putrajaya Line.
+It is one of the stations on the MRT Putrajaya Line.

 Station details

 Location

 The station is located on Persiaran KLCC on the site of a former multi-storey car park.
-It is near the As Syakirin Mosque, and is within walking distance to KLCC Park.
+It is near the As Syakirin Mosque, and is within 700m walking distance to KLCC Park, Suria KLCC and KLCC LRT Station.
+The station is also close to The Troika and the headquarters of FELDA.

 Exits and entrances

-There will be a total of 3 entrances in the future.
-As of today, Entrance B is the only entry to the MRT station due to the new KLCC development nearby it.
+There will be a total of three entrances in the future.
+Entrance B was the only entry to the MRT station due to the new KLCC development nearby it.
+On 26 November 2023, the Entrance C was opened and also served as the drop-off location for the station.